 Let’s check out five tamari gluten-free soy sauce brands for you to experiment with and find one that you love.

 This San-J brand is my go-to gluten-free tamari soy sauce.
 Not only does it taste just like the soy sauce I’m familiar with before I went gluten-free, but I love that it’s organic and reduced sodium.

-Kikkoman offers a gluten-free tamari soy sauce that is delicious and gives that salty umami taste you’re after when you cook with traditional soy sauce.
+Kikkoman offers a soy sauce that is gluten-free.
+This tamari soy sauce is delicious and gives that salty umami taste you’re after when you cook with traditional soy sauce.

 This is another great organic gluten-free soy sauce option.
 Eden Foods is a well-known high-quality brand, and this is a good replacement for traditional Chinese soy sauce in your Asian cookng.

 I haven’t taste tested this tamari soy sauce, but the reviews are in that Ohsawa brand is delicious and “unlike any other soy sauce ever tasted!”
 With that kind of praise, it’s got to be good!